– Apply by April 14; notification emailed on or before April 22

 Students approach the American story from historical, literary, artistic, cultural, and social science points of view.
 In the process, they will develop skills in writing, public speaking, and, most important, critical thinking.

-Asian Conversations offers students a dynamic cultural exploration that begins with two semesters of language study (Chinese or Japanese) during a student’s first year, taken with a First-Year Writing course, a First- Year Religion course, and four elective courses (two each semester).
-Asian Con students continue their language study during their sophomore year, as they embark on a three-course Asian Conversations exploration of the history and culture of an increasingly important part of the world.
+Asian Conversations offers students a dynamic cultural exploration that begins with two semesters of language study (Chinese or Japanese) during a student’s first year, taken with a First-Year Writing course, a First-Year Religion course, and four elective courses (two each semester).
+Asian Con students continue their language study during the sophomore year, as they embark on a three-course Asian Conversations exploration of the history and culture of an increasingly important part of the world.

-EnCon students engage in student-led sustainability initiatives, and learn about environmental questions and opportunities facing the college – from the student-run farm “StoGrow,” to the college wind turbine.
+EnCon students engage in student-led sustainability initiatives, and learn about environmental questions and opportunities facing the college – from the student-run STOGROW farm, to the college wind turbine and planned solar farm.
 They become part of a larger community of students who seek to think clearly and responsibly about environmental policy, sustainability, and “the moral ecology of everyday life.”